ausd-io/ausd/electrum/contrib/secp_HOWTO.md

 been adapted and used in many major cryptocurrencies for fast elliptic curve operations.
-Bitcoin ABC maintains a fork of the library with additional features required by Electrum ABC, such as the eCash variant of Schnorr signatures.
+Bitcoin ABC maintains a fork of the library with additional features required by Electrum ABC, such as the ausCash variant of Schnorr signatures.

 ### Using libsecp with Electrum ABC